 - Data grouped by question type across respondents

 So far, the data table would show these columns from left to right: Participant Name or ID, Theme Code, Moderator Questions/Participant Response, and Sequence.

 The next columns to be added would show selection criteria or participant attributes.
 For example, a researcher may wish to sort participant responses by their role in an organization, by age, or by gender.
 The text in rows containing questions asked by interviewers or moderators should be bold, so they stand out visually from the responses of study participants.
 It is helpful to format the table in landscape view by adding columns for pertinent criteria or attributes that will extend the width of the table considerably.

 Using Short Labels for Key Sort Categories

 Sort categories can be represented by numbers, letters, or number-letter combinations.
-Instead of writing out the sort categories in full words, a researcher may choose to use short tags instead.
-For example, in the table above, the organizations are different orchestras around the world.
+Rather than writing out the sort categories in full words, a researcher may choose to use short tags.
+For example, organizations are different orchestras around the world.
 The orchestras can be matched with short tags as follows:

 - Simon Bolivar Youth Orchestra = S

 - Youth Orchestra of Los Angeles (YOLA) = L